uriel1998/ainkcontracts/AInk_contract_artist.md

 #PAYMENTS; ROYALTIES

 In compensation for this grant of rights, the Publisher hereby agrees to pay the Artist a one-time licensing fee of US$**NUMBER**.
 This fee shall be paid at **TIME**.
+Should the work be determined unsatisfactory for any reason, half of the licensing fee will be paid as a kill fee.

 #PUBLISH-BY OR REVERT